-Grassroots organizing, citizen participation in public meetings and hearings, public education, legislative advocacy, media campaigns, lawsuits, listing petitions, conferences and meetings, skills and leadership trainings, restoration, scientific research, coalition building and developing partnerships with government agencies, private entities, nonprofit organizations and communities.
+Grassroots organizing; organizational capacity building; participation in public meetings and hearings; public education; communications; legislative and regulatory advocacy; media campaigns; lawsuits; listing petitions; conferences and meetings; skills and leadership trainings; restoration and trail maintenance; scientific research, including citizen science; coalition building; and developing partnerships with government agencies, private entities, nonprofit organizations, and communities.

 The activities we support include, but are not limited to the following:

-- Requests for discrete, project-specific support, where both the site and strategy are concrete and specific, e.g., saving the River Styx from hydroelectric development by getting stakeholders and community members to a hearing in Sacramento.
+- Requests for discrete, project-specific support in which both the site and strategy are concrete and specific, e.g., saving the River Styx from hydroelectric development by getting stakeholders and community members to a hearing in Sacramento.

-- Geographic or issue area that has not received significant financial support in the past, including rural communities and other regions without easy access to financial and political support.
+- Geographic or issue areas that have not received significant financial support in the past, including rural communities and other regions without easy access to financial and political support.

 - Community-based advocacy and organizing efforts in which the campaign/project is steered by affected community members and interest groups.